phpactor/phpactor/doc/standalone.md

 Standalone
 ==========

-Phpactor can be used as (and was designed be) a standalone CLI application, and this will act as a compliment if it is being used as a backend for a text editor.
+Phpactor can be used as (and was designed to be) a standalone CLI application, and this will act as a compliment if it is being used as a backend for a text editor.

-The standalone application can be used to perform many of the actions exposed through the text editor but can also be used to compliment the text editor by providing debug information and in some cases more detail.
+The standalone application can be used to perform many of the actions exposed through the text editor but can also be used to complement the text editor by providing debug information and in some cases more detail.

 Installation